 The same is true of those family members who are allowed to be sponsored by lawful permanent residents.

 Unlike immediate relatives, family preference beneficiaries are subject to the annual visa quotas.
 This often leads to long waits, especially for immigrants from countries where the number of people who apply each year exceed their country’s visa numerical limits.

 Family preference beneficiaries are divided into four categories.

 Each category has a different waiting period.
-If your family members are in a higher preference category, they will normally be allowed to file for a green card sooner than those in a lower category.
+If your relatives are in a higher preference category, they will normally be able to file for a green card sooner than those in a lower category.

 For example, if your relative is in the First Preference category, his papers will usually move faster than your relatives in the Second, Third, or Fourth Preference categories.

 The lower the category, like Third or Fourth Preference, means the longer an immigrant will need to wait before he is entitled to a green card interview.

 Who Is Your Child Under Family-Based Visa Rules?